Does this test have other names?

 The presence of benzodiazepines varies a lot by each medicine's half-life.
 Half-life means the amount of time it takes for half of the medicine to be eliminated from the body.
 Diazepam (Valium), for example, can be found for weeks after the last dose.

 Although most benzodiazepines show up in standard urine tests, some don't.
 Alprazolam (Xanax), clonazepam (Klonopin), temazepam (Restoril), and triazolam (Halcion) may not be found in many of the common tests.
 Many benzodiazepine tests can find whether the medicine is present, but can't give the amount.

 Different benzodiazepines have different doses, from 0.5 to 50 milligrams (mg).
 Overdoses of 10 of 20 times the prescribed dose of some benzodiazepines can result in a mild coma, but don't cause slow or shallow breathing.
 Most people recover, but overdoses of fast-acting benzodiazepines like triazolam (Halcion) are more likely to cause breathing problems and even death.

 A medicine called flumazenil (Romazicon) may be used as an antidote to the sedative effects of benzodiazepines.
 It shouldn't be used in people who have been taking benzodiazepines over a long period to control seizures.
 In these cases, flumazenil could cause withdrawal that could lead to death.

 This test is done with a urine sample.
 Follow your healthcare provider's instructions for collecting and storing the sample.
 In some cases, you may have to provide a sample in the presence of a lab employee.

 This test poses no known risks.

 What might affect my test results?

 Some other medicines can cause a false positive result in benzodiazepine urine tests.
-These drugs include:
+These medicines include: